 Deborah’s goal is to provide child-focused services, assist couples and parents in reducing conflict, and guide families to improve the overall well being of children and families.

 Deborah is the founder of the Reflection Centre and maintains an independent private practice.
 She is a long standing member and on the board of the Simcoe County Collaborative Practice.
 She belongs to the AFCC, and OACC and served on the board as the programming director for Seasons Centre for Grieving Children.
 Deborah is a Clinical supervisor and provides training and professional development for Social Workers and Psychotherapists.
 She is a long term group facilitator providing three month and ten month therapeutic services to children, adolescents and adults.

 Victoria is a Registered Psychotherapist who has completed her Masters of Counselling Psychology.
 With years of experience as an educator, Victoria has an authentic way of connecting with families, couples and children.
 She is highly empathetic and dedicates her time to understand each clients’ perspectives, needs and experiences.
 Her purpose is to guide clients to evolve, to heal and become empowered to be the best version of themselves that they can be.

-Much of her work has been centred around understanding the complexity of child development and the importance healthy family relationships play in human growth and development.
 She deeply and passionately strives to help individuals, couples and families work through the toughest parts of their lives so they can move toward a purposeful and peaceful state of being.

 Victoria is a trained Imago Relationship Therapist, EMDR therapist, Brain Spotting therapist and Reunification therapist.
 She specializes in helping individuals, couples and families work through hurts and traumas that may be holding them back from living their desired life.
 Her therapeutic approach is grounded in compassion which will often leave you feeling both held and supported.